 Why are there such horrible floods here when they get a small amount of rain?
 Due to the extremely hot temperatures, virtually little to no soil forms.
 Rains sweep the landscape clear of any that does, exposing a deadpan layer of such hard, heat-baked, compacted ground that water can’t soak in, hence flash floods occur with only a small amount of rain.

 We hadn’t taken into consideration how quickly the sun drops behind thousands-of- foot mountain ranges magnified by the fact that we were in a valley hole two hundred feet in the ground!
 Not relishing the idea of being in Death Valley (no cellphone reception, thick ink blackness, no other people), we “flew” past landmarks such as Devil’s Cornfield, Mesquite Flat Sand Dunes, Mosaic Canyon, Stovepipe Village, and Emigrant.
 (Remember that nice campground we passed?
 Yup, should have stopped.)
 The “sunless curtain” fell and we were the sole travelers immersed in total darkness with a starless sky.
 We started to climb, and climb, and climb up the seemingly sheer, straight-up mountainside.
 Those of you that know me well, are aware of my immense love and adoration for the grandeur of mountains.
-However, that love is coupled with the fact that I have healthy respect sheer terror episodes when driving or riding in a car, climbing those mountains.
+However, that love is coupled with the fact that I have a healthy respect sheer terror episodes when driving or riding in a car, climbing those mountains.
 We were climbing the monster-of-all-monster mountains.
 If I’m going to be car-launched off the side of a mountain, I want to at least see it coming, but it was so dark and steep that our headlights only illuminated the few short feet directly in front of the camper van.
 The mind (at least mine) plays games with what we can’t see.
 Although realistically we were climbing up only thousands of feet, in my mind we were on the edge of a million-foot drop off.
 Had there been a moon, we were so high up I was sure I would have been able to reach out and touch it.
 I was holding onto the inside car handle Holy Sht Bar and leaning towards the center in hopes that I could shift the center of gravity of the whole vehicle farther away from the edge of the mountain effectively “holding” it onto the road.
 I was feeling very sick to my stomach so I crawled (so as to not shift the center of the van’s gravity) to the back of the van to get a pan.
 Hubby told me that maybe it would be better if I just lay on the bed and shut my eyes.
 Was he crazy!
 I have to be able to see if we are going over the edge!!!
 I somehow managed to crawl back into my seat.
 I was trying to take shallow breaths and relax so that hopefully I wouldn’t projectile vomit all over the inside of the windshield.
 I felt so incredibly sick to my stomach!!!
 I was sure my lunch was coming up any second!
 I have asthma which is normally, very well controlled.
 Not now.
 I also felt like I couldn’t get enough air into my lungs.
 I used my rescue inhaler, again and again.
 I was holding onto the Holy Sht Bar with one hand, my inhaler in the other, balancing the dish pan on my lap, and inquiring about the possibility pleading to Hubby to please find someplace to stop.
 He suggested that maybe I should call Grandma and Grandpa and tell them all about our trip taking my mind off the sheer drop-off.
 Was he crazy!
 1. No cell-phone reception 2.
 I didn’t want to be in the middle of talking when the impending vomiting would start.
 Now, I was getting a headache and my arm was aching from pulling so hard on the Holy Sh*t bar “holding the car” on the road.
 We continued climbing and I continued panicking.
 Even Hubby was starting to say a few expletives about the monster-of-all-monster mountain.
 Then the Gram-per Camper was starting to make noise in complaint and exhaustion.
 Were we even going to make it to the top or would we backslide into the bottomless pit to the valley floor?
 After what seemed like at least ten hours, we crested the summit.
 Hubby cheered!
 I smiled, but I was still too sick to my stomach, struggling to breath and had a headache.
 Plus, my clothes had gotten sweaty and now I felt cold and clammy.
 However, I was very relieved that the ordeal was over.
 As we continued to descend down the mountain range, the whole southern sky was illuminated with the lights of Los Angeles.
 We set our sites on Bakersfield to a well-reviewed RV park.
 We arrived exhausted and ready for sleep – and I was breathing better and, although still nauseas, not like I was going to vomit any second.

 After doing a little bit of research, in retrospect, I think I had altitude sickness from ascending the mountain so quickly.
 Admittedly, I can easily panic on steep mountain roads, but I have never experienced anything quite that bad and felt so incredibly sick.